mcdcam/mipsy-macro/README.md

 ## Usage
 To use the preprocessor, run `mipsy-macro <input filename> -o <output filename>`.
 For detailed info about options, run `mipsy-macro -h`.

+You can use the `--watch` flag to automatically re-process your code as it changes.

 The format for a macro definition is `#define <name> <value>`.
 The preprocessor enforces the use of prefixes on macro names as follows: